 We made a stop here one morning before the museum opened to the public and were able to peacefully enjoy the contrast of modern glass triangle against the renaissance architecture.

-Tour the City by Night in a Classic Parisian Car
+Tour the City in a Classic Parisian Car

 Walk along the Ponte Alexandre III

 The Ponte Alexandre III is known as the most decorated bridge in Paris and is a natural crossing point if you are heading from South of the Seine towards the Champs-Élysées and the Arc de Triumph.

 From the gold statues of eagles to the black detailed lamp posts, there are endless angles to photograph this bridge.
 It even makes for a nice photo on a rainy day in Paris!

 There really isn’t a better afternoon activity in Paris than hopping into a French bakery and letting yourself indulge in whatever looks the best!
 A Paris staple would be to visit Strohrer on Rue Montorgueil for an eclair or one of the many Ladurees around town for a famous French macaron.
 Make sure to stop into the local, not as famous bakeries too.

 From the famous Louvre (right photo above) to the less famous Gustave Moreau museum in Montmartre (left photo above), there are endless museums to visit while in Paris.
 Check out my guide to visiting Paris in the winter for a list of my favorite museums in Paris!

 One of the most relaxing things you can do in Paris is to take a break from all that walking and exploring to just sit on the porch of a café!